BrandonMFong/chat/notes.md

 * Each socket connection will have their own dedicated thread that polls the `recv` call.
 This allows us to concurrently handle incoming data from multiple correspondents
 * Each socket connection will have an agent representing the remote user on the other end.
 Having an agent seems to be the best way to id a user by the socket connection.
 I view an agent like a lawyer representing a client.
 * I was using while loops to poll events like ui changes, incoming packets, etc. However, I make it efficient.
 The loops would constantly loop without any sort of waiting on an event.
 This made my computer overheat put the cpu usage up to 300% percent.
 To overcome this, I used my BFLock objects to do a wait/release on the loops/events.
 This reduced the cpu usage to 5% lol
+* Encryption is an interesting task.
+After implementating encryption I think I can be proud of this project.
+There are different ways according to gemini: symmetric keys using secure key exchange or ratchet tree.
+I have never heard of ratchet tree.
+Sounds interesting
+* Working forward with encryption, I will be doing the hybrid encryption from this post: https://security.stackexchange.com/a/204300
+* I am looking for a way to implement asymmetric cryptography.
+Seeing this geeksforgeeks post: https://www.geeksforgeeks.org/rsa-algorithm-cryptography/.
+Could I use openssl?
+* Found demo code on the openssl source code https://github.com/openssl/openssl/blob/master/demos/encrypt/rsa_encrypt.c
+* Took me a while to get the encryption code to work.
+Had some simple math errors when trying to calculate the correct buffer size of cipher/plain text.
+Implementing the asymmetric code was straightforward.
+Openssl has good examples on their github.
+* I had an issue with encryption using the app.
+The implementation was correct, according to the unit tests.
+I found that my integration of the cipher classes and how the data is being held had issues.
+I was not retaining the cipher buffer sizes and wasn't giving enough workspace for the encrypted data.
+I moved a lot of logic around to make compartmentalizationa easier